gravitational/careers/challenges/product/challenge-2.md

 Ask them about the culture, work and life balance, or anything else that you would like to learn about Teleport.

+Use GitHub to share your work with us.
+Create a GitHub repository, either throwaway or in your GitHub account, feel free to open source it and use it later.

 Before writing the actual code, create a brief design document in Markdown and share with the team via a GitHub Pull Request.